reorg/pg_repack/doc/pg_repack.rst

 Options:
   -a, --all                 repack all databases
-  -t, --table=TABLE         repack specific table only -s, --tablespace=TABLESPC move repacked tables to a new tablespace -S, --moveidx             move repacked indexes to TABLESPC too -o, --order-by=COLUMNS    order by columns instead of cluster keys -n, --no-order            do vacuum full instead of cluster -j, --jobs                Use this many parallel jobs for each table
+  -t, --table=TABLE         repack specific table only -s, --tablespace=TBLSPC   move repacked tables to a new tablespace -S, --moveidx             move repacked indexes to TBLSPC too -o, --order-by=COLUMNS    order by columns instead of cluster keys -n, --no-order            do vacuum full instead of cluster -j, --jobs                Use this many parallel jobs for each table